maczokni/crimemapping_textbook_bookdown/docs/05-week5.md

 ## Introduction

 In this session we are going to discuss some additional features around thematic maps we did not cover in week 3.
+We are going to discuss how to address some of the problems we confront when we are trying to use use choropleth maps, as well as some alternatives to point based maps.
+We will also introduce the modifieable area unit problem.

 Before we do any of this, we need to load the libraries we will use today:

 ```r